dderjoel/mwe-fiat/Readme.md

 ### Run

-Run it with the iterations to perform.
-`./mwe.out 10000`
-or use the `run` target of the Makefile with
+Run it with the iterations to perform (defaults to 10000, if none is specified) `./mwe.out 10000` or use the `run` target of the Makefile with